marlonluo2018/pandas-mcp-server/README.md

 - Extract all unique values from important columns
 - Identify patterns in categorical data
 - Understand the meaning behind codes or abbreviations
-- **Key Purpose**: Complement metadata by providing deep understanding of column values, which helps LLM generate more accurate and effective pandas code in the next step
+- **Key Purpose**: Complement metadata by providing deep understanding of column values, which helps LLM generate more accurate and effective pandas code in the next step, especially when working with multiple CSV files

 ### Step 3: Execute Pandas Operations
 **LLM calls `run_pandas_code_tool`** based on metadata and column analysis: